 In Victorian times, it housed criminals of some of the worst crimes.

 One of the most famous prisoners at Dartmoor was Frank Mitchell (the ‘Mad Axeman’).
 He escaped but was never recaptured.
-It last transpired he was murdered by the Krays.
+It later transpired he was murdered by the Krays.

 Today Dartmoor is still a prison.
 It holds low category prisoners who live in single cells.
 The aim is to reform the prisoners and they are encouraged to go on training courses to help them on release.